JeCheeseSmith/Clash-of-ppdb-s/documentation/frontend/socialSystem.md

 This function extracts the data from the provided JSON into a message object.
 Using the friend_data_access, a backend function `Friendrequest(self, request, sname)` is called using this message object and sname from the JSON file.

-This function inserts a friendrequest into the database.
+This function inserts a friend request into the database.

 #### Clans